 Although Long March 8 made its maiden flight initiating which will inevitably be a long-drawn process, it is not clear yet if the flight itself, that the Long March 8 Y-1 was reusable.
 The future satellites and vehicles that are yet to come are expected to be capable of, as per the reports, vertical takeoff and vertical landing which will enable them to be used more than once.

-In November 2020 the China Aerospace Science and Technology Corp, the country’s main space contractor, announced that it will develop its very first VTVL (vertical takeoff and vertical landing) vehicle somewhere around 2025.
+In November 2020, China Aerospace Science and Technology Corp, the country’s main space contractor, announced that it will develop its first VTVL (vertical takeoff and vertical landing) vehicle around 2025.

 In July this year, China launched its first independent mission to Mars, and earlier this month, China brought back rocks and soil from the moon in the first lunar sample retrieval since 1976.
 Around 2022, China aims to complete a multi-module, inhabited space station.